 AWS is moving away from instance storage.
 Or at least, it wants most of its customers to use EBS.
 For people who really want a lot of storage and IOPS, there are more expensive machines that are optimized to use instance storage.

 There are two flavours of storage – Magnetic and SSD.
 Magnetic is the regular hard-drive.
-It has terrible performance for random I/O, but sequential I/O is very fast.
-So, if you read a file from start to end, or if you keep appending to the end of the file – you’ll get great I/O performance
+It has a terrible performance for random I/O, but sequential I/O is very fast.
+So, if you read a file from start to end, or if you keep appending to the end of the file – you’ll get great I/O performance.

 SSD – solid state devices – are newer technology, don’t have moving parts.
 Its more expensive than magnetic storage, but has much better random access I/O.